What is Identity Detection and Response (IDR)?

 Attivo Networks has leveraged its deep experience in privilege escalation and lateral movement detection to become a significant player in the IDR space.
 In the last year, the company has secured its leadership position based on its broad portfolio of IDR solutions, which include:

 - ThreatStrike for protection against credential theft and misuse

 - ThreatPath for attack path visibility and attack surface reduction

 - ADSecure for detection of unauthorized activity and attacks on Active Directory

 - ADAssessor for continuous visibility to exposures with Active Directory and activities that would indicate an attack

 - IDEntitleX for end-to-end visibility to cloud entitlement (CIEM) exposures

 Learn more about Attivo’s identity solutions here.

-Register for our upcoming webinar, “Visibility and Invisibility of Credential Protection” with Frank J. Ohlhorst, tech industry journalist and principal analyst for emerging and disruptive technologies at Media Ops, and Carolyn Crandall, chief security advocate at Attivo Networks.
+Register for our on-demand webinar, “Visibility and Invisibility of Credential Protection” with Frank J. Ohlhorst, tech industry journalist and principal analyst for emerging and disruptive technologies at Media Ops, and Carolyn Crandall, Chief Security Advocate at Attivo Networks.

 Free Active Directory Assessment